 The easiest way to prevent distracted driving accidents is to stay focused.
 If you’re behind the wheel of a vehicle, your job is to make sure that you’re alert, attentive, and driving defensively.
 You can’t control whether a driver in another car is using a cell phone, but by staying distraction-free, you can be alert enough to react to their driving.

-The prevalence of cell phones in today’s world means that, unfortunately, accidents involving distracted drivers on their phones will happen.
+The prevalence of cell phones in today’s world means that, unfortunately, accidents involving distracted drivers using their phones will happen.
 It’s a tragedy when a preventable accident happens because of a few seconds of distraction.